vicentemattos1/twitter-frontend/README.md

 ```

 ## The User Data is filled with my personal data, you can change that in UserContext.tsx on userInit

+## I spent two days to do this project

+## What I would do to improve this project is add Search bar and favorites tab

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.